Felix the Cat (TV series): Characters

 He is the nerdy young nephew of the Professor and the best friend and sidekick of Felix.
 He is depicted as a stereotypical scientist; he is very intelligent and always wears thick Coke-bottle glasses, a lab coat, and a mortarboard.
 A button on the chest of his lab coat acts as a control for whatever device the plot calls for.
 Despite the Professor being his uncle, he is also one of Felix's best friends.
 Whenever he talks to Felix, he refers to him as "Mr. Felix".
-Felix sometimes refers Poindexter as "Poinsy".
+Felix sometimes refers to Poindexter as "Poinsy".